 For many businesses the tax allowances available for business motoring is an important matter to consider.
-At Girlings, we can provide advice for your business in the Nottingham area.
+At Girlings & Co., we can provide advice for your business in the Nottinghamshire area.

 This factsheet focuses on the current tax position of business motoring, a core consideration of many businesses.
 The aim is to provide a clear explanation of the tax deductions available on different types of vehicle expenditure in a variety of business scenarios.

 Methods of acquisition

 Motoring costs, like other costs incurred which are wholly and exclusively for the purposes of the trade are tax deductible but the timing of any relief varies considerably according to the type of expenditure.
 In particular, there is a fundamental distinction between capital costs and ongoing running costs.

 Where vehicles are purchased outright, the accounting treatment is to capitalise the asset and to write off the cost over the useful business life as a deduction against profits.
 This is known as depreciation.